RicardoTangarife/FundamentosDeepLearning_PF/README.md

 To access and download this dataset you should go to the official contributors page hosted at the following url: http://socia-lab.di.ubi.pt/EventDetection/

+### NOTE:

+In order to replicate in Google Colaboratory the notebooks
+"01-SoundClassification.ipynb", <br>
+"02 - VideosClassificationResNet50.ipynb" and <br>
+"03 - VideosClassificationInceptionV3.ipynb", the relative paths where the databases are added must be taken into account for a correct execution.